psych-ds/psychds-validator/README.md

 This repository contains the source code for the Psych-DS Validator tool.

 The validator was developed using the Deno framework and can be run as a Deno app, but it also available via npm as a node package (ESM/CJS compatible) to be used either as a CLI tool or an imported javascript function.
 There is a bundled version as well that can be imported for browser contexts.
-All versions of the validator app are generated from the Deno-based source code, and they all leverage the [LinkML-based Psych-DS schema model](https://github.com/psych-DS/psych-DS/) for information on rules and error messages, etc.
+All versions of the validator app are generated from the Deno-based source code, and they all leverage the [YAML-based Psych-DS schema model](https://github.com/psych-DS/psych-DS/) for information on rules and error messages, etc.

 There is a [browser-based version of the validator](https://psych-ds.github.io/validator/) available for anyone to use.
 It uses the same code as the CLI tool and produces identical validation results.